 As a lawyer, it gave me a deeper insight into the complexities of practice for front-line professionals.
 You get an expansive perspective on all aspects of child protection – I found it to be a fantastic course.

-Each of our postgraduate taster modules takes 10 weeks to complete and is equivalent to 20 credits at Master's level.
-This means that, if you wish to continue studying, you can use the credits from your taster modules to work towards a qualification in Advanced Child Protection (PCert, PDip or MA).
+It is possible to study certain individual modules from the MA on a Standalone basis.
+Each of our postgraduate standalone modules takes 10 weeks to complete and is equivalent to 20 credits at Master's level.
+They provide a taster and introduction to studying at the Centre for Child Protection, and if you wish to continue studying, you can use the credits from your taster modules to work towards a qualification in Advanced Child Protection (PCert, PDip or MA).
 However, please note that to join the postgraduate programme, you need to meet our entry requirements.